call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 [Minecraft](https://pterohost.com/store/minecraft) they charge about $1.40 per GB of ram (gets more expensive as you pay for more cores + storage).
 Their only location is in Moscow - Russia as far as I am aware.
 Storage space seems really limited and I have no idea what CPUs are used.
 Please note: I do not speak Russian so had to use
 Google translate for this host.
 My information can easily be off.
 These prices also seems extremely low, but I hopefully got them right.
 I assumed the prices are in RUB and used XE.com to convert to USD.
-Again, be wary with this information.
+IMPORTANT NOTE ABOUT PTERO: They have recently faced a hack which wiped most servers hosted with them and leaked customers information.
+Do not use!
+If this has happened once, it may happen again.

 | [Quantum Creations](https://quantumcreations.ca/Servers.html) : Quantum Creations offers hosting for an unknown amount of money (you have to email or call for info), with
 unknown CPUs, and in unknown locations.
 Absolutely just don't use them.
 It's not worth the effort most likely, if they had a decent service they'd make it easily purchasable.